Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Experiment

-- FP32 accumulator is enough
+- FP32 accumulator is enough for training.
+	- FP64 is tried and does not

 ---
 ## Conclusion